- CASE FILES

 Unbelievable!
 Pashin and Cheglakov didn't tell anybody about this essential finding neither on February 24, returning to the base camp, nor on February 25, nor on the 26th, everybody else in the serach party is looking for this tent, and they both say nothing to nobody.
 And, judging by the protocol, even the investigator doesn’t have any reaction to that.
 Maybe someone gave instructions to Pashin and Cheglakov ahead of time not to tell anyone about the tent, and the investigator knows this?
 This is where modern conspiracy theorists come in.

 Interestingly, students Slobtsov and Sharavin, who were the "first to discover" the tent on February 26, do not see next to it tracks from Pashin and Cheglakov ski who were there two days ago.
-She was probably covered in snow.
+They were probably covered in snow.
 And if so, then apart from Pashin and Cheglakov days earlier, to the tent could have been any number of people without leaving tracks.
 These people could have forgotten a flashlight on the roof of the tent, the battery of which did not have time to discharge in the cold.
 However, Pashin and Cheglakov could have left the flashlight.
 But why they didn't they report the loss?
 A flashlight at that time was a valuable item.

 From E. G. Zinovyov archive